Back to Blog

 • California — By far the most active, with the dedicated CPPA and the AG’s office both pursuing cases.
 California has issued millions in fines and doesn’t offer a cure period.

-• Texas — Attorney General Ken Paxton has been aggressive on data privacy.
-Texas has the highest per-violation penalty at $25,000 and has pursued major cases including a $1.4 billion settlement with Meta over biometric data.
+• Texas — Attorney General Ken Paxton has been aggressive on privacy enforcement.
+TDPSA penalties reach $7,500 per violation after the 30-day cure period, while separate Texas privacy statutes have driven major cases including a $1.4 billion settlement with Meta over biometric data.

 • Connecticut — Actively conducting GPC enforcement sweeps alongside California and Colorado.